 World Bank chief calls for more private sector buy-in on G20 debt relief

-The debt relief agreed by G20 members and the Paris Club of official creditors in April, was helping the poorest countries, but further steps would be needed to prevent the economic crisis from widening rates of poverty, he said.
+The relief agreed by G20 members and the Paris Club of official creditors in April was helping, but further steps would be needed to prevent the economic crisis from widening rates of poverty, he said.
 He did not endorse calls by African countries and others for an extension of the debt holiday through 2022 and cancellation of some debts, but said further steps would be needed.

 "We need to look for ways to provide additional debt relief for the poorest countries and then look at the broader situation facing developing countries," he said.
 He also urged the private sector to boost its participation.